Profile

 📦 Storage

-• Store the impanata covered in the fridge for up to 2 days.
+• Store the impanata in the fridge, well wrapped in cling film or an airtight container, to keep it fresh and fragrant for up to 2 days.

-• Reheat in the oven at 180°C for 15 minutes before serving.
+• Reheat in the oven at 180°C for about 15 minutes to restore its original crispness before serving again.

-• Avoid leaving it out at room temperature for more than 12 hours.
+• Avoid leaving the impanata out at room temperature for more than 12 hours to maintain quality and food safety.

 🍷 Pairing